ian-barnes/ian-barnes.github.io/docs/posts/2025-03-29-oystercatchers.md

 Only _this_ moment, _here, now._
 Flat and grey.
 Sand, water, muffled sounds.
-I can't feel you, panic lurks in my throat.
+I can't feel you, panic chokes my throat.
-_Breathe_
+_Breathe.
+Look closer._
-Look closer: Pebbles, seaweed, broken shells.
+Pebbles, seaweed, broken shells.
 Relics.
 The empty echoing wreckage of a love abandoned, half-built.

 ![Seaweed](../assets/2025-02-09-seaweed.jpg){ width="50%" }

 And then two oystercatchers, paired for life
-Working the water's edge
+Working the water's edge alongside me
-Alongside me, for a little while.
+For a little while.
 Long enough.

 I am connected with life